sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 1. Government of Canada Kiosks will be made available at community hubs (For example, malls or banks)
 2. Service representatives are available to
    - Help citizens register and use digital services
-    - Use the digital services on behalf of clients (there should be no separate 'admin service functions', these should all be automated)
+   - Use the digital services on behalf of clients (there should be no separate 'admin service functions')

 ### Private Sector

 - By Private sector we mean for profit companies, not for profit organizations, academia, and private citizens
 - Through leveraging the governments endpoints the private sector is able to offer the opt-in delivery and integration of government services into their offerings (taking into account this is complimented by the government provided alternate methods of service delivery)
-- Through working in the open, private sector is able to comment on, request, and offer improvements of, government services.
+- Because GC departments and agencies are working in the open, private sector is able to comment on, request, and offer improvements of, GC software and services.

 #### Any platform, any device, 3rd party integration

-Any platform or device can be integrated with GC and ESDC services and development is often done in partnership with the private sector.
+Any platform or device can be integrated with GC and ESDC services.
+Development is often done in partnership with the private sector (working in the open).
 This is possible because ESDC services are available as APIs that can be used by third party platforms and services (Banks, CRA, Social media, Job boards, Internet of things, ..).
 Employers, Banks, and Credit Unions are the new front lines of ESDC as they are now provided with technological means to interact with ESDC services.